raidentel/secret/README.md

 this project was purely python3 on a Django web server with a colleague specializing in web design and computer graphics mehdibenabbou95@gmail.com
-  - unfortunately the project was not successful because we did not have a solid information base and Facebook API GRAPH was limited at the time.
+  - unfortunately the project was not successful because we did not have a solid information data base and Facebook API GRAPH was limited at the time.
 Please consider our motivation.